At the bottom of all email strategies, before conversions, opens, and clicks, lies one simple goal – actually making it into the subscriber’s inbox.

 If you’ve been sending 2 emails per month, don’t randomly boost that to 5 emails per week.
 The best approach is to monitor engagement at different frequency levels.
 So if you want to start increasing the number of emails you send (ex. over the holidays), start ramping it up only to a segment that has shown high engagement levels in the past.
 If they respond positively, start branching it out in batches to your entire subscriber list.

 Never surprise your subscribers though.
 Best practice is to give them a heads up that they’ll be receiving more content from you.
-A great strategy is to even give them the option to opt out of certain types of emails or choose the frequency at which they want to hear from you, using your subscriber control dashboard in your email service provider (ESP) (more on this below!).
+A great strategy is to even give them the option to opt out of certain types of emails or choose the frequency at which they want to hear from you, using your subscriber control dashboard in your email service provider (ESP)

 3. Put your subscribers in control